The Problem: Secrecy, Impunity, Torture

 While extraordinary rendition has caused serious damage to those who were kidnapped and tortured, as a state and a nation we are all harmed.
 The highest U.S. officials ordered soldiers and secret agents into criminal conduct without regard for the cost to those individuals’ personal integrity and psychological well-being, or the risk of undermining community support for their service and sacrifice.
 Torture makes us less safe.
 Interrogation experts know that torture generates unreliable intelligence, and that resources are squandered chasing bad leads.
 Images from Abu Ghraib and the stories of innocent men who were crippled or whose families were threatened only serve to recruit new terrorists.
 Abusing human beings overseas goes hand-in-hand with heightened disregard for human life in our own communities, prisons, and detention centers.
 The United States’ resort to torture and secret detention and its leaders’ refusal to confront those violations have robbed us of some of our most precious birthrights.
 Among those are the rule of law and the goodwill and respect of millions around the world.

-The issue of torture in North Carolina has yet to be fully investigated and addressed.
+In North Carolina, the issue of torture has yet to be fully investigated and addressed.
 Citizens of North Carolina have unintentionally facilitated the torture and inhumane treatment of scores of individuals with their tax dollars.
 Now, Tar Heels are calling for a public inquiry in order to create transparency and make recommendations that may help prevent involvement in future human rights abuses.
 As momentum has built for an investigation, however, so too has an interest from some officials in covering up torture.
 Immediately after he became chair of the Senate Intelligence Committee in January 2015, Senator Richard Burr (R-NC) demanded that all Executive Branch agencies return their copies of the full 6,900 page Senate torture report.
 Three North Carolina governors, including Gov. Pat McCrory, have refused to acknowledge North Carolinians’ call for acknowledgement and investigation of our state’s role in rendition.
 Although evidence of torture-related activity at North Carolina’s public airports has been presented in three separate meetings with his staff, the Attorney General of North Carolina, Roy Cooper, has to date refused to make a public statement or call for an investigation.